dlhamilton/Bomb-Catcher/README.md

 #### Sound Bug
 In the game we have two game sounds.
 Defuse a bomb pop and explosion.
 Both sounds have a trigger for when they should play.
 The Bomb defuse pop should play when the user clicks/ taps the lit bomb and defuses it.
 The explosion sound should play when a user is unable to defuse a bomb in time and the game ends.
 The bug we had was during testing.
 The sound was not playing at the correct time when running on ios safari.
 Trying to play multiple sounds would mean that the sounds were getting added onto a queue and instead of playing at the right time it would play as soon as it was at the front of the queue.

-There were 2 factors hat enabled the sound to work with ios.
+There were two factors that enabled the sound to work with ios.
 The first was the refactoring of the sound to create the audio element when the sound switch was set to true.
 This enablled the audio to play.
 This means that the audio element does not need a new trigger to play because the auido element already exists.
 I enabled the bomb pop to play at the correct time by controlling the src of the audio which made the sound play again from the beginning straight away.
-It also means the autoplay issue did not effect the bomb explode sound because it did not need to create a new audio element, just play the current one with a new src.
+It also means the autoplay issue did not effect the bomb explode sound because it did not need to create a new audio element, just plays the current one with a new src.

 The other factor that allowed the ios safari audio to play was the new update to ios 16 which enablled sound to work like other browsers.
 This means that older models will not be able to have the sound working effectivy but newer/updated devices will work.

 #### Rotation Bug
 When on a mobile device the user has the ability to rotate the device.
-When this happened the bomb grid would appear ofF the screen and would not resize.
+When this happened the bomb grid would appear off the screen and would not resize.
 I used the JQuery commmand to put the bombs into a new ratio aspect that allowed the grid to resize on the screen and use the 'vh' to workout the size of the grid.
 The function is called when the 'vw' is larger than the 'vh'.

 Below is an example of the fixed feature.